• Skip to primary navigation

 Instructions

-Weigh out all of your herbs and combine them in a clean pint-sized glass jar.
+Weigh out all of your herbs and add them to a clean pint-sized glass jar.
 To make intensely flavored cocktail bitters, cover the herbs with 1 cup of vodka.
-If you plan on using these as digestive support, fill the remaining space in the jar with the vodka (about 1 1/2 to 1 3/4 cups).
+If you plan on using these as digestive support, fill the remaining space in the jar with the vodka, about 1 1/2 cups total.

 The best way to use these is with a dropper bottle or a bottle with a reducer cap (like you see on bottles of essential oils).
 Here’s a good source for those types of bottles as well as bulk medicinal and culinary herbs.